MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-service-manager-integration-pack.md

 ## Downloading the Integration Pack

-To download this integration pack, see [HP Service Manager Integration Pack for System Center 2016 - Orchestrator](https://www.microsoft.com/en-us/download/details.aspx?id=54101).
+- To download this integration pack for Orchestrator 2016, see [HP Service Manager Integration Pack for System Center 2016 - Orchestrator](https://www.microsoft.com/download/details.aspx?id=54101).
+- To download this integration pack for Orchestrator 2019, see [HP Service Manager Integration Pack for System Center 2019 - Orchestrator](https://www.microsoft.com/download/details.aspx?id=58109&WT.mc_id=rss_alldownloads_all).

 ## Registering and Deploying the Integration Pack